Bride kidnapping: Japan

 In Buraku of Kochi, there was the custom of bride kidnapping named katagu (かたぐ).

-The Americas
+Americas

 The practice of kidnapping children, teenagers and women from neighbouring tribes and adopting them into the new tribe was common among Indigenous peoples of the Americas.
 The kidnappings were a way of introducing new blood into the group.
 Captured European women sometimes settled down as adopted members of the tribe and at least one woman, Mary Jemison, refused rescue when it was offered.

 Brazil

 The trope of the captured Indigenous (great, great) grandmother is a standard origin myth for many white Brazilian families, captured in the widely use phrase "my (great, great) grandmother was an Indian caught in the rope" (the phrase Índia pega no laço).
 The phrase reflect "in part" the facts of centuries of female abductions by colonialists that continued even into the 20th century.
 For example, in a paper discussing the phrase, Indigenous academic Mirna P Marinho da Silva Anaquiri reports a quote from a teacher in Goiânia interviewed as part of her fieldwork:

 Helena Valero, a Brazilian woman kidnapped by Amazonian Indians in 1937, dictated her story to an Italian anthropologist, who published it in 1965.